 – Mighitas (scrambled eggs mixed with crispy nachos and salsa sauce) and

 – Machacado (scrambled eggs mixed with a special dried meat and spicy salsa sauce and bean paste) <mouth waters as I write this description>

-On these days our classes are continuing as usual.
+On these days our African Drumming Lessons are continuing as usual.
 We are all now more comfortable with the city, its people and the delectable tacos.
 I know a couple of words in Spanish and am very inspired to learn a new language!

-We drum for 4 hours every day and have enough material to chew into for the entire day to make sure that we’ve really internalized the rhythms and the feeling.
+We drum for 4 hours every day in our Drum Lessons and have enough material to chew into for the entire day to make sure that we’ve really internalized the rhythms and the feeling.
 Our individual improvisation sessions are a Godsend considering I have never had the chance to do this back home in India.

 We also got a chance to go check out the dance classes organized by DrumArt (http://www.drumart.com.mx) started by Daniella and David (sister and brother who are doing a lot for African drumming in Monterrey.
 I understand everything they have been through with the djembe in Monterrey since Taal Inc. is a similar organization in India; conducting djembe classes for kids, adults, and literally starting from nothing.